vhcd/vhcd.github.io/_posts/2021-04-29-version-control.md

 This in itself isn't a really novel use of source control.
 However, the content of the project is.
 We have assets, and lots of them.
 Meshes, materials, textures, sounds, etc. All in binary format.
 Currently, we have over 150GB of them, coming from over 150 assets packs from the [Marketplace](https://www.unrealengine.com/marketplace/en-US/store).

 Do we need to version those?
 In my opinion, yes.
-We tend to modify a lot of assets we bought, to tailor them for our needs.
+We tend to modify a lot of assets we bought, to tailor them to our needs.
 Sometimes we fix bugs, or expend features.
 This requires versioning.

 On top of that, we need version control to be simple to use.
 Most our users aren't too familiar with version control systems, so we need our version control to be intuitive, and not just writting dozens of `git` commands in a terminal.